nickjj/latest-releases/README.md

 ## Why?

-Often times I'm looking forward to new releases of specific software but manually going to a GitHub releases page for each repo is boring, especially if I want to track a bunch of libraries for a specific programming language.
+Often times I'm looking forward to new releases of specific software but manually going to the GitHub releases page for each repo is boring, especially if I want to track a bunch of libraries for a specific programming language.

 This tool allows you to define a list of projects and it will report back when